dnc1994/MiniJavaCF/doc/report.md

 #### Scope

 Each scope has a parent scope and a local symbol table.
 For `Method`, we also need a separate container to store the information of parameters.
-When looking up for a symbol inside a scope, we can do it locally or recursively:
+When looking up for a symbol inside a scope, we can do it **locally or recursively**:

     @Override
     public Symbol findSymbol(String name) {